ultranoise/flying-interfaces/README.md

 Source code and information for developing flying digital instruments based on:

 - ESP32
+- MobmuPlat (lib Pd)

+* Basic Instructions:

-- MobmuPlat (lib Pd): install MobMuPlat in your smartphone and its development package from http://danieliglesia.com/mobmuplat/
+1) install MobMuPlat in your smartphone and its development package from http://danieliglesia.com/mobmuplat/
+2) download all files at "Patches" folder from this respository and copy them to your smartphone mobmuplat folder

 Enrique Tomás 2020
 Use it at your own risk, no responsability is hold from its use.